Does Anyone Recognize This Bird?

 Opossums: Unsung Heroes in the Fight Against Ticks and Lyme Disease

-So they are really protecting our health. – Rick Ostfeld, Senior Scientist, Cary Institute of Ecosystem Studies
+So they are protecting our health. โ€“ Rick Ostfeld, Senior Scientist, Cary Institute of Ecosystem Studies

-They will catch and eat cockroaches, rats and mice – in addition to consuming dead animals of all types (also known as carrion).
+They will catch and eat cockroaches, rats, and mice โ€“ in addition to consuming dead animals of all types (also known as carrion).

 Gardeners tend to like them because they have an appetite for snails and slugs.
 They also clean up over-ripe fruit and berries.
 So they “hoover” the garden as well.

-Opossums are resistant to snake venom and actually prey on snakes, including venomous species such as copperheads and rattlesnakes.
+Opossums are resistant to snake venom and prey on snakes, including venomous species such as copperheads and rattlesnakes.

 When frightened or harmed, opossums suddenly freeze and lie still as death.

 If left unharmed, a catatonic opossum will recover in roughly one to four hours.
+It appears that this is the brain’s response to fear.
+Interesting info.
+I never knew that.
+Did you?

 I’m going to have a veritable forest on the patio if this rain doesn’t let up.
 It has rained every single night for nearly a week.

-I kind of worry about it.
-Are possums solitary or do they live in packs?
-Does it have a family?
 Did it somehow get left behind?
-I wonder all this while the possum and I are staring at one another through the tree leaves.
+I wonder all this while the opossum and I are staring at one another through the tree leaves.

-Rain, rain go away.
+Rain, rain, go away.
 Come again another day…

 Lawsy, nature is unpredictable.

-And apparently so are possums.
+And apparently, so are opossums.

 2Shares